cerenss/workit-landing-page/README.md

 ## Feedback

-If you have any feedback or anything you would like to share, please reach out to me at 👇
+If you have any feedback or anything you would like to share, please 👇